-In the case of a sudden illness or an accident, every attempt will be made to contact the parents or an emergency contact person.
+accident, every attempt will be made to contact the parents or an emergency contact person.
 If this is not possible or the emergency is extreme, appropriate medical treatment will be sought.

-changes to your contact details, especially the emergency contact Student Information Card.
+Please inform the office staff of any changes to your contact details, especially the emergency contact Student Information Card.